drangers/podpicker/README.md

 ## How to Use

 1. **Paste a YouTube URL**: Enter any YouTube podcast URL in the dashboard
-2. **Extract Transcript**: The app will automatically extract the transcript from the video
+2. **Check Transcript Availability**: The app automatically checks if transcript data is available for the video
+3. **Show Transcript**: Click "Show Transcript" to extract and display the transcript
-3. **AI Analysis**: OpenAI will analyze the transcript and identify key topics
+4. **AI Analysis**: OpenAI will analyze the transcript and identify key topics
-4. **Select Topics**: Choose which topics you want to save to your collection
+5. **Select Topics**: Choose which topics you want to save to your collection
-5. **Save to Collection**: Build your personalized library of podcast segments
+6. **Save to Collection**: Build your personalized library of podcast segments

 ## Technical Details

 ### API Routes

+- `/api/check-transcript-availability` - Checks if transcript data exists for a YouTube video
 - `/api/transcript` - Extracts real transcripts from YouTube videos and fetches video metadata
 - `/api/youtube-data` - Fetches detailed video information from YouTube Data API
 - `/api/analyze-transcript` - Uses OpenAI to analyze transcripts and identify topics